mcm223/dwa15-spring2018/README.md

 Notes will be linked here as they're posted each week.

-If you spot a mistake or issue with a particular note set, please click the Edit button to make a suggestion for improvement.
+If you have a suggestion regarding a particular note set (correction, typo, etc.), please click the *Edit* button shown on each page to initiate a fork and propose the suggested edit.

 ## Table of Contents